santigarcor/laravel-vuetable/README.md

 - Define the length of the pagination.
 - Add columns.
 - Edit columns (if the column has a cast defined, it doesn't work).

+Using the Collection you can:
+- Filter/Sort by model columns.
+- Define the length of the pagination.
+- Add columns.
+- Edit columns.

 ## License